My Brain Betrayed Me: Navigating Hepatic Encephalopathy

 “Are you okay today?”

-I am an input-output system desperately trying to keep enough protein, enough medication, enough bowel movements, and enough coherence circulating through my body to stop myself from disappearing inside my own mind.
+The next, I am an input-output system desperately trying to keep enough structure circulating through my body to stop myself from disappearing inside my own mind.

 The Data Breakdown: How Hepatic Stress Alters Brain Telemetry